Thymian18/Thymian18/README.md

 ### :man_technologist: About Me :
-I am a computer science student, doing my bachelor at EPFL.
+I am a 3rd year bachelor computer science student at EPFL.

+<br/><br/>

 ### :hammer_and_wrench: Languages and Tools :
 <div>